Articles by City & Category

 Exhibits on Space Exploration

 The museum of flight is home to more than just airplanes; there are plenty of treats for space lovers as well.
 Visit the Lear Gallery for a first-hand look at the tools used in space and the spacecraft used to get there.
 To feel like you're there yourself, step onto a replica of the Destiny Research Laboratory of the International Space Station.
-Perhaps one of the most notable artifacts is the last Mars Viking lander to remain on Earth.
 Of course, you'll also find many relics of the Space Race that pushed flight technology beyond our sky.
 While the museum is a tribute to our progress as a species, it also serves as a reminder of how far we have left to go.

 Cockpit Experiences and Artifact Collections